GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Fœtith** (*unique*)
 $9,000 , 3.5 lbs.
 Longsword
 This blade is nothing extraordinary, and the hilt is slightly uncomfortable to the touch and nose.
-When the user presses attack, *they may inflict a toxic or electric, as energy blasts from the blade*.
+When the user presses attack, *they may inflict a toxic or electric attack, as energy blasts from the blade*.
 The sword is cursed so that anytime a strike from it would qualify to damage armor, it will *inflict a toxic attack against both the foe and the user*.
 If the name is known, the sword also functions as a staff for the spells Volt Switch and Vapors.
 If the sword is still cursed, a critical failure casting one of those spells *will inflict a toxic attack against the user*.
 Removing the curse increases the value by about $3,000.